-January 1986, the Space Shuttle Challenger broke apart catastrophically during launch.
+Then, on 28 August 1985, a Titan 34-D launched from Vandenberg Air Force Base failed during ascent, resulting in the loss of the payload.
+Five months later, on 28 January 1986, the Space Shuttle Challenger broke apart catastrophically during launch.
 On 18 April 1986, another Titan 34-D failed when a solid fuel booster exploded shortly after liftoff at Vandenberg.

 The August 1985 launch failure grounded the Titan vehicle for eight months while investigators analyzed the cause.
 The April 1986 failure damaged the launch pad, taking it out of operation for more than a year.
 After the Challenger loss, the Shuttle did not return to operation until September 1988.
 Although there was no immediate threat to the NRO's mission capability, these launch failures highlighted the potential fragility of its constellation, and thus the need for reliable, redundant launch systems.
 The NRO had come to rely on smaller numbers of satellites, partly because satellites had become bigger and more reliable, and thus had longer operational lives.
 The new satellites were more capable, but because they were fewer in number, the loss of one or two represented a major loss in total capacity for the NRO.
-Since most satellites at the time had to be launched on a specific launch vehicle or from a specific pad, the grounding of a vehicle or the loss of a pad could cause significant complications in NRO operations.
+Since most satellites at the time had to be launched on a specific launch vehicle or from a specific pad, the grounding of a vehicle or the loss of a pad could cause significant complications to NRO operations.

 The Shuttle presented its own issues.
-Following the investigations of the Challenger loss, the Reagan administration decided that it was unwise to risk the Shuttle and the lives of astronauts to launch satellites and the NRO returned to relying mainly on expendable launch vehicles.
+Following the investigations of the Challenger loss, the Reagan administration decided that it was unwise to risk the Shuttle and the lives of astronauts to launch satellites, and the NRO returned to relying mainly on expendable launch vehicles.
 Fortunately, when the Shuttle program began to encounter delays in the early 1980s, NRO Director Edward "Pete" Aldridge had proposed retaining expendable vehicles as an alternative to the Shuttle; it was in large part because of Aldridge's efforts that the Titan production line continued to operate.

 The launch crisis of the late 1980s was one reason for the decision to develop the Evolved Expendable Launch Vehicle (EELV).
 The goal was to create a more reliable, flexible, and less expensive family of launch systems by building on the experience of the existing Atlas, Titan, and Delta vehicles.
 The NRO began announcing launches on an unclassified basis beginning in 1996.
 The Air Force awarded contracts for the EELV to Lockheed Martin and Boeing in late 1998, which developed the Atlas V and Delta IV launch vehicles, respectively.
-Even with the new generation of vehicles, launch capability remains a critical link and the NRO is often stressed to maintain its planned constellation because of the limited capacity of the ground infrastructure.
+Even with the new generation of vehicles, launch capability remains a critical link, and the NRO is often stressed to maintain its planned constellation because of the limited capacity of the ground infrastructure.
 (Carlson, 2010)

-Desert Storm, Post-Cold War Drawdown, Declassification, and Controversy agreements, were often ill-suited to support combat operations.
+Desert Storm, Post-Cold War Drawdown, Declassification, and Controversy

+Operation Desert Storm, the 1991 campaign to liberate Kuwait after its invasion by Iraq, marked the first "high tech" war.
+NRO imagery and signals intelligence systems played an important role in the decisive U.S.-led victory.
+But the war also showed that NRO systems, which had been optimized to monitor arms control agreements, were often ill-suited to support combat operations.
 Gen H. Norman Schwarzkopf, commander of the Coalition forces, told members of Congress that damage assessments were "one of the major areas of confusion."
-(Moore, 1991) He said that CIA and DIA analysts, using satellite imagery, underestimated bomb damage by Coalition strikes, causing him to err too often on the side of caution as the battle evolved.
+(Moore, 1991) He said that CIA and DIA analysts, using satellite imagery, underestimated bomb damage by Coalition strikes, causing him to err too often on the side of caution as the conflict evolved.